kopiro/otto/README.md

 ### Run locally in server mode

-Must be docker and docker-compose installed.
+Must have docker and docker-compose installed.

 Just type: